am-Limitless/Third-Person-Multiplayer-Prototype/README.md

 Start the Game:

-Launch the game by running MultiplayerGame.exe.
+Launch the game by running Sample 3D.exe.

 Host a Game: